mcupak/beacon-of-beacons/README.md

     mvn clean install

-Deploy BoB (from `bob-rest` module):
+Deploy (from `bob-rest` module):

     mvn wildfly:deploy

 After deployment, the application will be running on <http://localhost:8080/>.

-To undeploy BoB when you're done, run:
+To undeploy when you're done, run:

     mvn wildfly:undeploy